JCPTrevillian/JCPTrevillian/README.md

   code presentations/demonstrations.
 That reinforced my belief in the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.<br>
   <br>
-  *Within my software engineering apprenticeship at Intuit, I earned two awards: Customer Obsession and Courage.*
+  *During my software engineering apprenticeship at Intuit, I earned two awards: Customer Obsession and Courage.*

-  I loved creating user centric web applications, knowing I am helping others.
+  During my apprenticeship I loved creating user centric web applications, knowing I am helping others.
 I enjoy design - not merely for aesthetics but for the intentional functionality written into the code working hard behind the scenes.
   I continue to be fascinated by the power of data and how it can inform and influence positive outcomes.
   I am excited to continue building more things.
 I am actively learning every day - reinforcing and strengthening my front and back end skills.
   I can best be described as a naturally curious person who enjoys exploring the things I want to master.
+  Those who have worked with me would more than likely share that I am a helper.
+  I genuinely love helping others.

   When I look back at who I was a year ago when I first started to who I am today?
 I have come a long way.